-Gross domestic product, also known as GDP, is the accumulated value of all finished goods and services produced in a country, often measured annually.
+Gross domestic productGross domestic product, also known as GDP, is the accumulated value of all finished goods and services produced in a country, often measured annually.
 GDP is significant in determining the economic health, growth and productivity in the country, and is a stat often used when comparing several countries at a time, most likely in order to determine which country has seen the most progress.
-On a global scale, gross domestic product has experienced a growth every year over the past decade with the exception of 2009.
+Until 2020, Global GDP had experienced a growth every year since 2010.

 However, a strong growth rate does not necessarily lead to all positive outcomes and often has a negative effect on inflation rates.
 A severe growth in GDP leads to lower unemployment, however lower unemployment often leads to higher inflation rates due to demand increasing at a much higher rate than supply and as a result prices rise accordingly.
 In terms of unemployment, growth had been fairly stagnant since the economic downturn of 2007-2009, but it remains to be seen what the total impact of the coronavirus pandemic will be on total employment.